 Sow at a rate of 5-7 kg / hectare for pasture

 Barbed Wire grass distribution

-The map above has been produced through the Australian Virtual Herbarium tool.
-Each circle indicates a point where a barbed wire grass plant has been found.
+Australian Virtual Herbarium map where each circle indicates a point where a Barbed Wire grass plant has been found.

 Barbed Wire grass grows widely across eastern Australia with a higher occurrence along the coastal areas.
 It is sometimes found in drier inland locations on lighter soils and stony slopes.
 It has become naturalised on many Pacific islands.

 It is able to grow on a wide range of soils from sand to loam to clay, and is common on poor soils of low fertility.
 It is common in eucalyptus woodlands which receive infrequent grazing.